This fact sheet covers England & Wales. We also have a version for Scotland if you need it.

 Before deciding to take out credit, or consolidate your debts, you should complete Your budget.

-You need to work out how much money you have left after paying your day-to-day costs of living, to see:
+You need to work out how much money you have left after paying your day-to-day living costs.
+Your budget will help you to see:

 - whether you can afford the payments on your existing debts; and